 Compounding requires time and delayed gratification, often lots of it.
 Most people would rather have one marshmallow today than two in the future.
 Moreover, we tend to think in linear terms and not appreciate the effort that can be sustained by thinking long-term.

 Patience is a lot more complicated than you think.
 Very few have a long-term mindset, and we like to take shortcuts wherever we can.

 Holy grail no. 6: Save regularly

-As the chart above showed, it pays off to save regularly.
+As the chart above shows, it pays off to save regularly.
 The math indicates it’s better to start saving early than more later:

-The blue bars in the chart above are the value of 10 000 saved at the end of every year compounded at 10%.
-The red bars are 10 000 invested in year 0, and 15 250 invested every year in the last 19 years compounded at 12%.
+The blue bars in the chart above are the 10 000 saved at the end of every year compounded at 10%.
+The red bars are 10 000 invested in year 0 and 15 250 invested every year in the last 19 years, compounded at 12%.
 In the latter example, even a 12% return can’t beat the 10% in the first example.

 The lesson is obvious: start saving as early as you can.

 Holy grail no. 7: Live within your means

 To live within your means, you must spend less than you earn.
 This is easier said than done because of several temptations:

 - We live in a society where consumption is high.